 top of page

-Where Does Your Tongue Sit In Your Mouth...And Why Is Correct Tongue Posture Important?
+Where Does Your Tongue Sit In Your Mouth...and Why Is Correct Tongue Posture Important?

 This teaches you the correct tongue posture and why this is important for your health and craniofacial development.